The Best Fatty Liver Diet: Modified Mediterranean Diet

 Here are some other important things to have in mind when it comes to making this fatty liver diet work for you:

 Cook your own food.
-One of the most important aspects here, because you can easily reduce the amount of fat used and completely eliminate added sugars, which are just as bad.
+One of the most important aspects here, because you can easily reduce the amount of fat used and completely eliminate added sugars and other chemicals / additives, which are just as bad.

 I only use extra virgin olive oil and very small amounts of it, mostly for salads.
 Combine it with Apple Cider Vinegar, which is also considered great for NAFLD and you have a perfect, healthy dressing instantly available.